-Probate is a type of court order that allows someone to deal with the financial affairs of the deceased.
+Probate is a type of court order that allows someone to deal with the deceased’s financial affairs.
 You need to have a Grant of Probate if you want to deal with significant financial assets — even if you’re the named Executor or the next of kin.

-If you’re the spouse of the deceased, you may not need probate to transfer relatively modest assets to beneficiaries.
+If you’re the deceased’s spouse, you may not need probate to transfer relatively modest assets to beneficiaries.
 Contact each institution to find out their rules and guidelines.

 If the deceased left a Will, you get a Grant of Probate.
 If there isn’t a Will, you get Letters of Administration.
-Either way, these important permissions give you the legal right to access bank accounts and transfer assets.
-This might be necessary to calculate the estate value and pay off any debts.
+Either way, these necessary permissions give you the legal right to access bank accounts and transfer assets which might be required to calculate the estate value and pay off any debts.

 What happens during the probate process?